Wines without borders

-Mandrarossa was born following studies lasting over 20 years: expression of a different Sicily, which innovates and experiments.
-Unexpected Sicily.
+Mandrarossa is the result of over 20 years of research: expression of a different Sicily, which innovates and experiments.
+The unexpected side of Sicily.

 After a long time spent mapping out the region in order to choose the best terroir, Mandrarossa finally came into existence.

-The new millennium had scarcely begun when Mandrarossa opened its doors to markets both national and international and made its official début at the first Vinitaly with a range originally comprising 7 labels.
+The new millennium had scarcely begun when Mandrarossa opened its doors to markets both national and international and made its official début at the first Vinitaly with a range originally comprising 7 produtcs.

 The year that witnessed the birth of what was to become Mandrarossa’s iconic Cartagho, Nero d’Avola which, within a few years, went on to be awarded the Tre Bicchieri by Gambero Rosso for 6 different vintages.